nnaumenko/metaf/bin/docs/_sources/reference.rst.txt

 			Since METAR reports contain the actual weather observation, canceling a METAR report is a semantic error.

 			This error occurs if CNL is encountered in a METAR report in place of NIL.

+		.. cpp:enumerator:: MAINTENANCE_INDICATOR_ALLOWED_IN_METAR_ONLY

+			Maintenance indicator is used for weather reports produced by automated station and cannot be included in TAF.

+			This error occurs if maintenance indicator ($) is encountered in a TAF report.

 		.. cpp:enumerator:: INTERNAL_PARSER_STATE